sarvodaya-network/sarvodaya.eu/library/flosha/precepts/brahmacharya.md

 > The sexual degradation that has overtaken mankind today is due directly to the fact that people have assumed that there is a natural "sexuall instinct" in human beings.
 It is not so.
 The natural instinct is the procreative one.
 If men and women restrict sexual indulgence to mere procreation, then that itself is observance of Brahmacharya.
 (Swami Sinvananda)

 > As far as the Sadhaka of burning Mumukshutva is concerned, celibacy is a *sine qua non*, as he cannot afford to waste his vital energy at all.
 (Swami Sivananda)

+> A true Brahmachari is the real mighty emperor of this world.
+(Swami Sivananda)

+> "He who is able to endure here on earth, before he is liberated from the body, the force born of desire and passion, he is harmonised, he is a happy man".
+(Gita)

+> Impulse is a mighty force.
+It exerts influence on the mind.
+It is a force suddenly communicated to the mind. (...)
+> The instincts are the prime movers of all human activities.
+They give a push to the body and move the Indriyas to action.
+The instincts create habits.
+The instinctive impulses supply the driving power by which all mental activities are kept up.
+These impulses are mental forces.
+They operate through the mind and the intellect.
+They mould the life of a man.
+The mystery of life lies in them.

+> When there are itches on the body, mere scratching of them is a pleasure.
+The sex impulse is only a nervous itching.
+The satisfaction of this impulse begets a delusive pleasure, but it has a disastrous effect on the spiritual well-being of the person.

+> Reason and discrimination take to their heels the moment their hearts are filled with burning passion.
+They all become absolutely blind.

+> Young girls work quickly the ruin of men and can disturb the peace of even the minds of sages.
+Cupid can make the nervous system of Brahmacharins quiver in the delirium of imaginary pleasure even when they think of the pictures of young, beautiful ladies, even when they hear the gentle sounds of their bracelets and anklets, even when they think of their blooming faces.
+What to speak of touch then?

+> A sexual act produces a Samskara or impression in the subconscious mind or Chitta.
+This Samskara raises a Vritti or thought-wave in the mind and the Vritti again causes a Samskara.
+Enjoyment thickens the Vasanas.
+Though memory and imagination, a revival of the sexual desire comes in.

 ## Practice